CKraft11/SolidVentor/README.md

 ## Installation

-1.
+1. Close all running SolidWorks instances
 2. Download and double click the file and follow the prompts.
-If that doesn't work open SolidWorks and go to ```Tools - Save/Restore Settings``` and restore the file from there.
+If that doesn't work open SolidWorks and go to ```Tools - Save/Restore Settings``` and restore the file from there
 3. Enjoy!

 ## Screenshots

-Sketch View
+Sketch View:
-![Sketch View](sketch_view.png?raw=true "Sketch View") Features View
+![Sketch View](sketch_view.png?raw=true "Sketch View")

+Features View:
 ![Features View](features_view.png?raw=true "Features View")